michaelmcandrew/arch-install/README.md

 ## UEFI setup

+This depends on your UEFI firmware.

+### ThinkPad x220

 Press `F1` after switching on the computer to enter `ThinkPad Setup`.
 You can reset most settings to their defaults by choosing `Load Setup Defaults` in the `Restart` menu.

 In the `Startup` > `Boot` screen, ensure that you can boot from the USB HDD and also from the primary hard-drive (so that when you reboot and remove the USB drive, you boot from the hard-drive).